 1,000mg spirulina for one month in youth with nephrotic syndrome (kidney disorder characterized with an increase in blood lipids) noted reductions in total cholesterol (35.5%), LDL-C (41.9%), vLDL-C (29.7%), triglycerides (29.7%) and a nonsignificant decrease in HDL-C (14.8%; the ratio was beneficially altered, however).

-Spirulina appears to also beneficially improve the lipoprotein profile in humans following standard supplemental doses, and although the evidence is not vast enough to come to a conclusion it does appear that spirulina is quite potent at improving cardiometabolic risk factors when baseline stats are not desirable (ie. in diseased persons)
+Spirulina appears to improve the lipoprotein profile in humans, following standard supplemental doses, and although the evidence is not vast enough to come to a conclusion, it does appear that spirulina is quite potent at improving cardiometabolic risk factors when baseline stats are not desirable (ie. in diseased people)

 C-Phycocyanin form the protein fragment of Spirulina, at a concentration of for up to 48 hours, noted that cardiomyocyte death induced by doxorubicin was reduced with C-Phycocyanin at 10ug/mL in isolation being more effective than Spirulina at five-fold the concentration (50ug/mL), and was thought to be secondary to reducing Doxorubicin-induced oxidation and subsequent mitochondrial damage.
 Interestingly, the anti-tumor activities of Doxorubisin (in ovarian cancer cells) was not inhibited by the same concentrations of C-phycocyanin and Spirulina and these results suggesting lack of inhibition have been replicated elsewhere.

 These protective effects have been noted in vivo in rats fed Spirulina at 250mg/kg bodyweight (moderate dose), where mortality from Doxorubisin reached 53% in control and was reduced to 26% with Spirulina.